clj-easy/graal-docs/README.md

 GraalVM's `native-image` can consume more RAM than is available on free tiers of services such as CircleCI.
-To limit how much RAM `native-image` uses, include the `--no-server` option and set max heap usage via the `"-J-xMx"` option (for example `"-J-xMx3g"` limits the heap to 3 gigabytes).
+To limit how much RAM `native-image` uses, include the `--no-server` option and set max heap usage via the `"-J-Xmx"` option (for example `"-J-Xmx3g"` limits the heap to 3 gigabytes).

-If you are suffering out of memory errors, experiment on your development computer with the `-J-xMx` value.
+If you are suffering out of memory errors, experiment on your development computer with the `-J-Xmx` value.
 To learn actual memory usage, prefix the `native-image` command with:

 * on macOS `command time -l `